-The Annual Meeting of Stockholders (the "Annual Meeting") of eHealth, Inc., a Delaware corporation will be held at the Garden Court Hotel, located at 520 Cowper Street, Palo Alto, California 94301, on Tuesday, June 10, 2008 at 8:30 a.m.
+The Annual Meeting of Stockholders of eHealth, Inc., a Delaware corporation will be held at the Garden Court Hotel, located at 520 Cowper Street, Palo Alto, California 94301, on Tuesday, June 9, 2009 at 8:30 a.m.
 Pacific Daylight Time for the following purposes:

-- 1. To elect two (2) Class II directors, Sheryl Sandberg and Christopher J. Schaepe, to serve for terms of three years and until their respective successors are duly elected and qualified, subject to earlier resignation or removal; - 2.
-To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2008; and - 3.
+- 1. To elect three (3) Class III directors, Gary L. Lauer, Steven M. Cakebread and Jack L. Oliver, III, to serve for terms of three years and until their respective successors are duly elected and qualified, subject to earlier resignation or removal; - 2.
+To ratify the appointment of Ernst & Young LLP as our independent registered public accounting firm for our fiscal year ending December 31, 2009; - 3.
+To approve the eHealth, Inc. Performance Bonus Plan to permit the payment of cash bonuses that qualify as deductible performance-based compensation under Section 162(m) of the Internal Revenue Code of 1986, as amended; and - 4.
 To transact such other business as may properly come before the Annual Meeting or at any postponement or adjournment of the Annual Meeting.